Fluorescent wavefront shaping using incoherent iterative phase conjugation: Introduction

 A promising approach for overcoming the multiple scattering challenge is wavefront shaping correction: if one reshapes the incoming (or outgoing) coherent wavefront, such that its aberration is conjugate to the aberration that will happen inside the tissue, then after propagation the wavefront will focus into a sharp spot inside the tissue.

 Adaptive optics techniques~\cite{Booth2014,Ji2017review,HampsonBooth21review} were first used to correct modest aberrations, for example due to imperfect optics or refractive index variations in the tissue.
 More recently, wavefront shaping techniques~\cite{YU2015632,Gigan22} have shown that it is possible to focus light through thick, highly-scattering layers~\cite{Vellekoop:07,Yaqoob2008,Vellekoop2010,Vellekoop2012}.

-Wavefront shaping ideas have also found applications in a wide range of imaging modalities, including sound and light, coherent imaging and OCT, and incoherent fluorescence imaging with both single-photon and multi-photon excitation.
-Our main interest in this work is wavefront shaping for linear, single-photon fluorescence imaging.
+Wavefront shaping ideas have found applications in a wide range of imaging modalities, including sound and light, coherent imaging and OCT, and incoherent fluorescence imaging using single-photon and multi-photon excitation.
+Our interest in this work is wavefront shaping for linear, single-photon fluorescence feedback.

 The practical application of wavefront shaping is hindered by the difficulty of finding the wavefront correction to apply.
 This wavefront correction varies between different tissue layers, and even between different positions inside the same tissue sample.
 The simplest approach for finding the wavefront correction is to use a so-called guide star~\cite{Horstmeyer15,Tang2012,Katz:14,Wang20142PAdaptive,Liu2018,Fiolka:12,Jang:13,Xu11,Wang2012,Kong:11}: In this case, scattering arises from a strong \emph{single} point source inside tissue, and a wavefront sensor~\cite{Vellekoop2012,Liu2018} directly measures the scattered wavefront.